lotka/asciibots/README.md

 A few ascii characters convene in a dark cave to fight till the last man.

-Written completely in C, the idea is that little bots try to fight each other.
-Each turn they are allowed to do one only one operation, examples are movement, fire bullet or lay mine.
+Written in C, the idea is that little bots try to fight each other in a small 2d world.
+A bot is just a function, at the moment these are very basic but the plan is to give them enough mental power to be able to produce an interesting battle.

-Each bot has its own function which is written by each player, this works by giving your bots object (yes we have implemented objects in C because we are slightly insane) a pointer to that function.
-Then everything plays out on the screen.
+The bots can only do one operation each turn, for example:
+* Move (by one unit up, left, down or right)
+* Fire bullet (up, left, down or right)
+* Lay mine (not yet implemented)